SilentVoid13/Templater/docs/src/user-functions/script-user-functions.md

 ## Functions Arguments

-You can pass as much arguments as you want to your function, depending on how you defined it.
+You can pass as many arguments as you want to your function, depending on how you defined it.

 You can for example pass the `tp` object to your function, to be able to use all of the [internal variables / functions](../internal-variables-functions/overview.md) of Templater: `<% tp.user.<user_function_name>(tp) %>`